Are you a victim? FBI looking for ‘Cryptoqueen’

-Ignatova is on the FBI’s 10 Most Wanted Fugitives list for allegedly defrauding investors of billions of dollars in a scheme that began around 2014.
+Ignatova is on the FBI’s 10 Most Wanted Fugitives list: accused defrauding investors of billions of dollars in a scheme that began around 2014.

 According to the FBI, Ignatova was the founder of OneCoin Ltd., a Bulgaria-based company that marketed a purported cryptocurrency.
-She allegedly made false statements and representations to individuals in order to solicit investments in OneCoin.
+Officials say she made false statements and representations to individuals in order to solicit investments in OneCoin.

 “She allegedly instructed victims to transmit investment funds to OneCoin accounts in order to purchase OneCoin packages, causing victims to send wire transfers representing these investments,” the FBI said.
 “Throughout the scheme, OneCoin is believed to have defrauded victims out of more than $4 billion.”